lukaszkujawa/node-web-crawler/README.md

 ## Why NodeJs?

-Web Crawler spends most of his time on reading/writing to netwrok, database and files.
+Web Crawler spends most of his time on reading/writing to network, database and files.
 NodeJs implements the non-blocking I/O model which makes it a perfect tool for the job.

 ## Requirements